mapninja/Earthsys144/Labs/Week_08/Being_John_Snow.md

 ### Data

-The data package for the workshop can be downloaded from [https://github.com/mapninja/QGIS-101/archive/master.zip](https://github.com/mapninja/QGIS-101/archive/master.zip)
+The data package for the lesson can be downloaded from [https://github.com/mapninja/QGIS-101/archive/master.zip](https://github.com/mapninja/QGIS-101/archive/master.zip)

 The project data folder contains the following datasets: